How we promote British Values at Balfour Infant School

 At our school we believe that all of our children should build their self-esteem and we do this through enabling children to see the progress that they are making, involving them in their own target setting, supporting their personal, social and moral development and to take full responsibility for the choices that they make whilst in school.

 We have a consistently used behaviour and anti-bullying policy.
 Children are aware of what these mean in school.

 To begin to develop mutual respect and tolerance of those with different faiths and beliefs.

 Through our RE syllabus and PHSE curriculum children develop an understanding of the range of different cultures and religions in our society.

 We celebrate the differences and similarities between us all through our Celebration assemblies, displays on our multi-cultural boards and visitors into school from a variety of cultures and religions.

-Children get the opportunity to visit a range of places of worship whilst at Balfour Infants.
-Parents and children are encouraged by the school and the Balfour Infant School Association to share their cultural richness.
+Children have the opportunity to visit a range of places of worship whilst at Balfour Infants.
+Parents and children are encouraged by the school to share their cultural richness.

-Children also do a lot of work in fund raising for the others in the local community and pay visits to places such as the Balfour Centre and local pensioner’s houses.
+Our children fund raise for others in the local community and enjoy visits to places such as the Balfour Centre and other local venues.